Perinatology.com Calculator

 • Direct EFW entry: use when a formal EFW is already available from the scan report.

-Interpretation focus: This build emphasizes UA PI and end-diastolic flow status for management prompts, while MCA PI and CPR are shown as supportive redistribution markers.
+Interpretation focus: Emphasizes UA PI and end-diastolic flow status for management prompts, while MCA PI and CPR are shown as supportive redistribution markers.
 Expected mean values are shown in the integrated results table for PI, RI, S/D, MCA PI, and CPR.
 UA S/D now uses the exact INTERGROWTH-21st LMS-style equation rather than a simple normal approximation.

 How to measure Dopplers